-Your cancer is back, and so are the shock and fear that came with your first diagnosis.
-The uncertainties are back, too, and you wonder about more cancer treatment and about your future.
+When cancer returns, you may feel some of the same emotions you felt with your first diagnosis.
+The uncertainties may be back, too, and you might be wondering about more cancer treatment and about your future.

 What is a cancer recurrence?

 These cells could be in the same place where your cancer first originated, or they could be in another part of your body.
-These cancer cells may have been dormant for a period of time, but eventually they continued to multiply, resulting in the reappearance of the cancer.
+These cancer cells may have been dormant for a period of time.
+But for reasons that aren't understood, eventually they continued to multiply, resulting in the reappearance of the cancer.

-A cancer recurrence means it's the same cancer coming back after some period of time.
-In rare cases, you may be diagnosed with a new cancer that's completely unrelated to your first cancer.
+In rare instances, you may be diagnosed with a new cancer that's completely unrelated to your first cancer.
 This is referred to as a second primary cancer.

 Where does cancer recur?

-Your cancer can recur in the same place it was originally located, or it can migrate to other parts of your body.
+Your cancer can recur in the same place it was originally located, or it can move to other parts of your body.
 Recurrence is divided into three categories: